-In Super Mario Bros.
+- In Super Mario Bros.
 2 (USA), Luigi can jump the highest, Toad is the fastest at picking up and carrying items, and the Princess can hover for short periods.
-However, they each possess a significant drawback as well; Luigi is again difficult to control precisely, Toad is a terrible jumper, and the Princess is exceptionally slow at picking up items.
+However, they each possess a significant drawback as well; Luigi is difficult to control precisely, Toad is a terrible jumper, and the Princess is exceptionally slow at picking up items.
 Mario, on the other hand, is the second best jumper after Luigi, the second best at picking up items after Toad, and his controls are very precise.
 He retains this pattern for Super Mario 3D World.

-In Super Paper Mario Mario is the only one who can flip, so that most of the game has to be played through him, but still manages this.
+- In Super Paper Mario Mario is the only one who can flip, so that most of the game has to be played through him, but still manages this.
 Bowser is bigger and stronger, Peach has a big shield, and Luigi jumps higher.
 Again.

-In the Super Smash Bros. series, Mario is the Jack-Of-All-Stats (as he often is in spin-off games).
+- In the Super Smash Bros. series, Mario is the Jack-of-All-Stats (as he often is in spin-off games).
 He has decent mobility, is neither heavy nor light, does mid-range damage, and has mid-range launch power.

-The DS version of Super Mario 64 adds 3 new characters with different abilities.
+- The DS version of Super Mario 64 adds 3 new characters with different abilities.
 Yoshi can't punch and has his characteristic flutter jump, Wario is the Mighty Glacier, and Luigi jumps higher, again.
 Mario stays the same as always.
 His land speed does seem to be the highest of the four, though it's not reflected in the manual which gives him two stars out of a possible three for everything.

-The image at the top of this article is a screenshot of Mario in his standard kart in Mario Kart DS.
+- The image at the top of this article is a screenshot of Mario in his standard kart in Mario Kart DS.
 Among all 36 karts available in the game, his kart's stats are the most balanced and closest to the middle.

-Killer7 offers seven playable elite assassins through which players can freely toggle.
+- Killer7 offers seven playable elite assassins through which players can freely toggle.
 Their resident Jack is Dan Smith, whose balanced attack, speed, waver and critical skills usually make him the players' weapon of choice.
-Every other character either moves or reloads too slow, aims slightly off or is prone get one-hit killed.
+Every other character either moves or reloads too slowly, aims slightly off or is prone get one-hit killed.
 Dan has no weaknesses unless scripted otherwise.